WIL at Monash

 All WIL activities at Monash are classified under three headings:

-- Placements (also known as internships, practicums, clinicals) consist of a student performing course-related work while embedded with industry or community partners.
+1. Placements - also known as internships, practicums and clinicals.
+Placements consist of a student performing course-related work while embedded with industry or community partners.

-- Projects consist of industry or community partners acting as a mentor and/or client to students in order to complete a specific task.
+2. Projects - consist of industry or community partners acting as a mentor and/or client to students in order to complete a specific task.

-- Field trips (also known as study tours) involve students working with industry or community partners undertaking site visits and/or data gathering in the field.
+3. Field trips also known as study tours) involve students working with industry or community partners undertaking site visits and/or data gathering in the field.

 If you would like to find out more WIL initiatives in your facilities, please contact your faculty WIL representative: